SerhiiMatvieiev/StepProgressBar/README.md

 ### Interface Builder

-1.Drag `UIView` to your View Controller in the Storyboard.
+1. Drag `UIView` to your View Controller in the Storyboard.
-2.In the `Identity Inspector`, change the class to `StepProgressBar`.
+2. In the `Identity Inspector`, change the class to `StepProgressBar`.
 > :white exclamation mark: Importand - change the module to `StepProgressBar` too.

 ## Example